 Cost: This breed can sell for more than $6000.

 This fierce breed is known for being self-assured and one of the most scary dogs according to statistics.
 They are courageous, confident and very calm, with a touch of aloofness.
 Rottweilers have strong guarding and herding instincts, and it’s only when they are abused or neglected that they will become aggressive.

 Cost: The American Staffordshire Terrier sells for about $1200.

 While they may be one of the most expensive breeds, the American Staffordshire Terrier is also an easy-going breed who is loyal, athletic, and stubborn.
 They can range from medium to large size, and mostly need moderate daily exercise to keep them out of trouble.

 A strong and experienced handler is best to work with and adopt this dog breed.
 The AmStaff can be aggressive towards other dogs and they're known as one of the most aggressive dogs, but with early socialization this won’t be such a big problem in the long run.

 10. Pharaoh Hound

-This sighthound is a very sensitive breed.
-They are amazing watchdogs, but not guard dogs at all.
+This sighthound is a very sensitive breed and they're also one of the most expensive dog breeds out there.
+They are fantastic watchdogs, but not guard dogs at all.
 The Pharaoh Hound does loves being with their owners and can easily live in an apartment environment if their people take them for daily walks and runs.

 11. Peruvian Inca Orchid